My Challenge This Fall (Philippians 2:12-13)

 In the research, we discovered that the more often an individual attended a small community, like a small group, Bible study, Sunday school, or Adult Bible Fellowship, the higher they scored in the eight output goals.
 This makes sense because it’s in a small community where you can do life together with others, disciple one another toward Christ, and make disciples who make disciples who make disciples.
 No wonder individuals who were regularly a part of a small community significantly grew in their ability to obey God and deny self, serve God and others, share Christ, exercise faith, seek God, and be unashamed about their faith.
 Discipleship in close proximity leads to maturity in Christ.

 I admit that it’s a little like reporting on a study that says that going to the gym is correlated with physical health.
 It’s like a blinding flash of the obvious.
-Of course it makes sense.
+Of course, it makes sense.

 But it takes intentionality.
 There are all kinds of reasons not to attend church on Sundays.
-Studies show that most people who used to attend weekly now attend every three weeks or less.
+Studies show that most people who used to attend weekly now attend every three weeks or fewer.
 And many of us are so busy that Grace Groups seem like something that we can cut — but we can’t.

-I’m asking you to commit to the regular worship and participation in Grace Groups.
+I’m asking you to commit to regular worship and participation in Grace Groups.
 I’m not doing this merely because we need you to, although we do.
 The whole body suffers when you’re not here, but that’s not the main reason I’m asking you to do this.
 I’m asking because it’s a practical and necessary way to work out your salvation with fear and trembling.
 We need you to do this.

 Second: Let’s practice the disciplines.